Congratulations, You’re Officially a Momma!

 New moms should “Eat lots of fibrous veggies, consider taking some flax supplements, and drink lots of water.”

-Invest in a large-volume high-quality water bottle that’ll keep your water cold all day long, like the Hydro Flask.
+Invest in a water filtration system, or a large-volume high-quality water bottle that’ll keep your water cold all day long, like the Hydro Flask.
 If you’re breastfeeding, you definitely need to stay hydrated to help encourage your breast milk supply for the little one.
 Also, here’s a strange fun fact–nursing makes you thirsty.

 “If you drink one 8-ounce glass of water before and after each feeding, as well as with meals, you should be able to hit that 128-ounce goal.”